 - Teaching methods

-- Lectures combining explanation of basic ideas with analysis of model examples, computer simulations of the discussed topics.
+- Interactive on-line lectures in real time combining explanation of basic ideas with analysis of model examples, computer simulations of the discussed topics.

 - Assessment methods